shadii4/nlp_course/README.md

 ```

 ## Model Training & Validation
+To train the models run the script from main.py
-To run our model BertQA with domain-adversarial :
+To run the BertQA model with domain-adversarial :
 python main.py --model_name bert_da

-To run BertQA finetuned on all source domains :
+To run the BertQA model finetuned on all source domains :
 python main.py --model_name bert_all

-To run BertQA finetuned on squad :
+To run the BertQA model finetuned on squad :
 python main.py --model_name bert_squad